What's your distribution?

 Ben Halpern is co-founder and webmaster of DEV/Forem.

 Joe Doss is the Principal Systems Architect at Forem.
 He has been using Linux for over twenty years and he uses Fedora Linux as his daily Linux distribution.
 Joe is very passionate about enabling others to improve their lives with Free Open Source Software and his his free time he contributes to the Fedora Project as a package maintainer for the WireGuard project.

-Rob Frelow is a machine learning engineer and co-founder of @thestorygraph, a place to get book recommendations and track your reading.
+Rob Frelow is co-founder and chief AI officer of The StoryGraph, a place to get book recommendations and track your reading.

 Amber Jones is a Software Engineer from New Orleans who is motivated by community, an insatiable curiosity about the world, and a desire to increase web accessibility for everyone.
 Outside of work, you might find them walking their dog Lilith along the bayou, painting, or cooking an elaborate lasagna.